 If you're enrolled in a module and wish to see the session materials, they can be accessed on our O2 page (requires OHSU network login).
 We also provide documents with language about mentoring that OHSU faculty can draw on for grant writing.

-Answer: We intend to expand the audience to all other faculty, postdocs, and staff who mentor learners and peers as we are able, hopefully in late 2021.
-We will be evaluating how to best teach mentoring competencies within the research context and in the broader university context.
+Answer: We intend to expand the audience to all other faculty, postdocs, and staff who mentor learners and peers as we are able, hopefully in 2022.

 Answer: We are not able to offer a training facilitated by OHSU personnel during the inaugural year for mentees, but we encourage learners and anyone who wants to learn more about being a mentee to spend 45 minutes watching the webinar “Cultivating Your Network of Mentors, Sponsors, and Collaborators” on the NCFDD website.
 See this handout for details about accessing the webinar.
 The webinar will walk you through how to use this map.